ty4git/multithreaded-gzip/README.md

 ## Description

-Software processes (compress or decompress) file using gzip and writes it to result file.
+Application processes (compress or decompress) file using gzip and writes it to result file.
 Processing are done by parts concyrrently.

 You can get example.txt file here
 	https://stackoverflow.com/questions/44492576/looking-for-large-text-files-for-testing-compression-in-all-sizes